Home Health Medical Care for Seniors

 Certified by Medicare or Medicaid

-Medicare and Medicaid are federal health care programs that provide coverage for residents that are 65 years and older or for persons with disability.
+Medicare and Medicaid are federal healthcare programs that provide coverage for residents who are 65 years and older or for persons with disability.
 The difference between Medicare and Medicaid is that the federal government manages the former, and the eligibility is based on age or disabilities.
 On the other hand, Medicaid is managed by the state government and is given to persons with income that fall way below the federal poverty threshold.

-A Medicare and Medicaid certified home health agency (HHA) has met the strict federal and state standards in terms of quality health care.
-If you choose home health care agencies that are not certified by either Medicare and Medicaid, you will not get coverage from the two programs and will have to pay for home care services out of your pocket.
+A Medicare and Medicaid-certified home health agency (HHA) has met the strict federal and state standards in terms of quality health care.
+If you choose home healthcare agencies that are not certified by either Medicare or Medicaid, you will not get coverage from the two programs and will have to pay for home care services out of your pocket.

 Types of Home Health Care Services Provided